 - (Enterprise) LDAP Authentication Realm

 - This realm identifies external storage in an LDAP system with details documented in Chapter 8, Nexus LDAP Integration.

 - Crowd Realm

 - This realm identifies external storage in an Atlassian Crowd system with details documented in Chapter 9, Atlassian Crowd Support.

 - Rut Auth Realm

 - This realm is external authentication in any system with the user authorization passed to Nexus in a HTTP header field with details documented in Section 6.18, “Authentication via Remote User Token”.

-The User Token Realm is required for user token support documented in Section 6.17, “Security Setup with User Tokens” and the NuGet API-Key Realm is needed for NuGet support documented in Chapter 16, .NET Package Repositories.
+The User Token Realm is required for user token support documented in Section 6.17, “Security Setup with User Tokens” and the NuGet API-Key Realm is needed for NuGet support documented in Chapter 16, .NET Package Repositories with NuGet.